 Veteran reporter Sean Dorney has given his name to a $10,000 journalism grant, to be awarded annually by the Walkley Foundation for the first time in 2019.
 The Sean Dorney Grant for Pacific Journalism will support a significant work of Australian journalism about an under-reported issue or development in the region.
 Read our post on the announcement here.

-Full terms and conditions will be available when applications open on Friday April 12.
-Applications close on May 7 and the winner will be announced at the Walkley Mid-Year celebration on June 26.
+2019 applications have closed.
+The winner will be announced at the Walkley Mid-Year celebration on June 26.

 About the Walkley Grants for Freelance Journalism